jucian0/createform/README.md

 ## What to expect with Createform

 - **Performer forms** - Createform provides a way to complete a form and submit it without any rerender, by default Createform creates uncontrolled forms.
 - **Easy to write** - Createform has an easy way to write forms with less code. register function return necessary input's properties and it is all we need to manage all events in a native HTML `input`.
-Writhe forms without form tag.
+Write forms without form tag.
 - **Easy validation** - By default Createform uses yup validation, we can write complex validation without effort.

 ## Installation